A dynamic region

 A thriving international business hub and charming cultural metropolis

 With a population of 200,000, Basel may seem to be a small city, but its rich economic and cultural offerings put it firmly in the big league.
-Many international companies and well-known brands such as Novartis, Roche, Lonza, Bayer and Syngenta have their headquarters here, and the city has a thriving, multi-cultural, well-educated expat community coming from hundreds of different countries.
+Many international companies and well-known brands such as Novartis, Roche, Lonza, Moderna, Beigene, Bayer and Syngenta have their headquarters here, and the city has a thriving, multi-cultural, well-educated expat community coming from more than 160 different countries.

 A combination of high-tech business opportunities and residential charm